Thinesh0521/Scratchcard-generator/ReadMe.md

 ---
 ## Webhook
 Webhook is used to perform a rolling update.
 In order to set up this, I had to set it on Jenkins and then on GitHub by using the jenkins ip.

-Now that everything is set up, I am able to push anytime to the repository, This is because Jenkins automatically builds and deploys the new version.
+This would enable us to push anytime to the repository and this is because Jenkins automatically builds and deploys the new version.